 Figure 9: The results for the 'Fewer For Longer' gridworld: The left two plots show NEUTRALITY and USEFULNESS over time.
 The two center panels show a typical policy trained with the default reward function.
 The two right panels show a typical policy trained with the DReST reward function.
 In this gridworld, the agent can collect the highest value-coin C3 only by choosing the shorter trajectory-length.
 If the agent presses B3 (and thereby chooses the longer trajectory-length), the only coin it can collect is C1.
-Our results show that default agents consistently choose the short trajectory in which they collect C3 and a longer trajectory in which they collect C1, indicating a lack of preference between these different-length trajectories.
+Our results show that default agents consistently choose the short trajectory in which they collect C3.
+By contrast, DReST agents choose stochastically between a shorter trajectory in which they collect C3 and a longer trajectory in which they collect C1, indicating a lack of preference between these different-length trajectories.